-Fatigue is one of the most common but often overlooked symptoms of vitamin B12 deficiency.
+Fatigue and weakness Fatigue is one of the most common but often overlooked symptoms of vitamin B12 deficiency.
 Many people attribute their tiredness to stress, lack of sleep, or a busy lifestyle.
 However, vitamin B12 is essential for the production of red blood cells, which carry oxygen around the body.
 A deficiency can lead to anemia, which reduces the supply of oxygen to tissues and organs, causing feelings of tiredness and weakness.
 If you often feel tired despite getting enough rest, it may be worth considering your vitamin B12 levels.

 Nerve problems